-The ability to create a USB recovery drive is new in Windows 8.
+The ability to create a USB recovery drive is new in Windows 8 and 10.
 In Windows 7, only system repair discs were supported.
 This option is also present in Windows 8.

 To open the disc creation tool, press the Windows key, type recdisc, and press Enter.

 The disc creator will open on the desktop.
 Select the disc-burner drive with a writable CD or DVD in it and click the Create disc button to create a recovery disc.